paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-077-energy-conservation.md

 (11) programs to promote energy efficiency as an integral component of economic development planning conducted by State, local, or other governmental entities or by energy utilities;

-(12) in accordance with subsection (f)(2) of this section, programs to implement the Energy Technology Commercialization Services Program;
+(12) in accordance with subsection (f)(2), programs to implement the Energy Technology Commercialization Services Program;

 (13) programs (enlisting appropriate trade and professional organizations in the development and financing of such programs) to provide training and education (including, if appropriate, training workshops, practice manuals, and testing for each area of energy efficiency technology) to building designers and contractors involved in building design and construction or in the sale, installation, and maintenance of energy systems and equipment to promote building energy efficiency improvements;